 These findings suggest that quality culture processes are observable in this Pphei.
-These processes include: 1) А mix of several quality instruments; 2) clear accountability lines and clarifying responsibilities at all levels; 3) quality not imposed; 4) people assurance is investment in through staff development and 5) institutional autonomy First, although there is only one self-survey instrument which the accrediting agency requires the Pphei to answer as part of the accreditation procedure, this instrument could not be completed without employing other survey instruments (to be able to provide data and thereby complete the survey), for example, the different evaluation tools for teacher performance and service-learning activities of this Pphei.
+These processes include: 1) A mix of several quality instruments; 2) clear accountability lines and clarifying responsibilities at all levels; 3) quality assurance is not imposed; 4) investment in people through staff development and 5) institutional autonomy

+First, although there is only one self-survey instrument which the accrediting agency requires the Pphei to answer as part of the accreditation procedure, this instrument could not be completed without employing other survey instruments (to be able to provide data and thereby complete the survey), for example, the different evaluation tools for teacher performance and service-learning activities of this Pphei.